Elaeodendron viburnifolium

-Cassine viburnifolia is a species of mangrove plant of tropical Asia in the staff vine family Celastraceae.
-The specific epithet viburnifolia refers to how the plant's leaves resemble those of the genus Viburnum.
+Elaeodendron viburnifolium is a species of flowering plant in the staff vine family, Celastraceae.
+It is a mangrove native to tropical Asia.
+The specific epithet viburnifolium refers to how the plant's leaves resemble those of the genus Viburnum.

+The species was first described as Aegiphila viburnifolia by Antoine Laurent de Jussieu in 1806.
+In 1920 Elmer Drew Merrill placed the species in genus Elaeodendron as E. viburnifolium.

 Description

-Cassine viburnifolia grows as a shrub or small tree up to 10 m tall and with a trunk diameter of up to 20 cm.
+Elaeodendron viburnifolium grows as a shrub or small tree up to 10 m tall and with a trunk diameter of up to 20 cm.
 The smooth bark is yellowish grey.
 The flowers are white.
 The fruits are obovoid in shape.

 Distribution and habitat

-Cassine viburnifolia grows naturally in the Andaman Islands, Thailand, Sumatra, Peninsular Malaysia, Borneo, the Philippines and Sulawesi.
+Elaeodendron viburnifolium is native to the Andaman Islands, Nicobar Islands, Myanmar, Thailand, Peninsular Malaysia, Sumatra, Borneo, the Philippines, and Sulawesi.
 Its habitat is tidal rivers and mangrove channels.